1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 - **AppendEntries** is used by the Leader node for replicating the log entries and also as a heartbeat mechanism to check if a server is still up.
 If heartbeat is responded back to, the server is up else, the server is down.
 Be noted that the heartbeats do not contain any log entries.
 ## Leader election

 In order to maintain authority as a Leader of the cluster, the Leader node sends heartbeat to express dominion to other Follower nodes.
-A leader election takes place when a Follower node times out while waiting for a heartbeat from the Leader node.
+A leader election takes place when a _Follower node times out_ while waiting for a heartbeat from the Leader node.
+At this point of time, the timed out node changes it state to Candidate state, votes for itself and issues RequestVotes RPC to establish majority and attempt to become the Leader.